 The leaves emerge in May and flowers in June.
 Fruits develop in July and mature by early August.
 These may persist on the shrub until the first frost or until the birds have eaten all fruit.
 Ideally, field surveys are conducted in August and September when mature fruits are present.
 However, those familar with the plant could identify it from leave only.

-The time of year you would expect to find Rough-leaf Dogwood vegetative, flowering, and fruiting in New York.
+The time of year you would expect to find Rough-leaved Dogwood vegetative, flowering, and fruiting in New York.

 Cornus drummondii C.A.
 Mey.